 Reduce supply by 90%, thereby revaluing what garments are actually made for.
 Less luxury farce, more focus on high-quality production, finishing and durability.
 Concentrate on the boring but essential basics of garment production.
 Discourage waste!

 Trends are fake.
 People buy or reject what is presented to them.
 The industry merely adapts.
 If a critical mass is reached, the rest will follow and a new trend will emerge.
 My decisions are based on perceiving what could be, without compromising the ‘now’.
-Items that last forever is my mantra, though in the end it’s nothing but a wild guess: what didn't work yesterday could become all the rage tomorrow for some odd reason.
+‘Items that last forever’ is my mantra, though in the end it’s nothing but a wild guess: what didn't work yesterday could become all the rage tomorrow for some odd reason.

 Sell before you buy.
 Focus on close long-term relationships with a select group of partners.
 This might mean that you have to be satisfied with less, especially in the beginning, or maybe even forever.